Looking for a Shopify checklist before you launch your store?

 The 8-step Shopify Checklist for Launch Success

-Here are eight key things to consider before launching your Shopify business:
+Here are eight key things to tick off your Shopify checklist before launching your online business:

 1. Choose Your Sales Channels